Booosty

 -

-Designed an adaptive product, for a desktop 1440px size.
+Layout: Designed an adaptive interface optimized for a 1440px desktop resolution.

 -